 - You were not previously dismissed from the University.

 - You have been away from the university for fewer than five years.

 Note that except for your official transcript, CGU retains student files for a period of only five years following a student’s last semester of enrollment.
 If the last semester of enrollment for you was five or more years ago, a new application through the Admissions Office is required.

 To assist your academic department in evaluating your request for reinstatement, you may be required to provide the following documentation:

 - GRE, GMAT, or other test scores

 - A degree plan or outline of dates and academic goals to establish your new time to degree

-International Students: For SEVIS and immigration purposes, international students considering a return to CGU are advised to use the new student application process through Admissions.
-For guidance, please consult with the Office of International Students & Scholars Services.
+International Students: International students considering a return to CGU are advised to first contact the Office of International Students & Scholars Services.

 Procedure: Applying for Reinstatement